iSapozhnik/isapozhnik-site/src/pages/articles/2020-05-29---Improve-your-app-rating/index.md

 Even though this approach requires a bit more work and not just fire-and-forget, in the end, both parties can benefit from it.
 The developer will have a chance to fix an issue before it appears on the Store.
 The user will have a chance to communicate all his problems directly to a dev team.

-I hope this was helpful and if you have any questions you can always reach me at Twitter [@iSapozhnik](https://twitter.com/iSapozhnik) 😉
+I hope this was helpful and if you have any questions you can always reach me out at Twitter [@iSapozhnik](https://twitter.com/iSapozhnik) 😉